 My designs are inspired by my love of all things unique and unusual.
 I follow no rules and often use mixed mediums when I work.
 Some may think me completely unsatisfactory in their learned world of colour, shadow and light, but there is something to be said about allowing your imagination to be set free without constraint!

 My work expresses my mood.
 It may be whimsical, joyful and full of colour, or it may be melancholy and grey, but it is always perfectly formed when it finds its place!

 In grade school, my whimsical artwork often won the attention of teachers and science fair judges.
 Using whatever I had at hand, I loved creating fantastic dioramas and 3D renderings to make my work standout.
 There was often jealously and rivalry with other students as my skills in Plasticine sculpting were top-notch.

-It may sound crazy, but my first major break came when a friend’s older brother saw a drawing of a unicorn I had done in art class, and asked if he could use the image to paint on the side of his 1976 Chevy van; I agreed, and with a professional airbrush artist at the helm my design was applied to the sides of his van.
-It was always a thrill to see it driving around the neighbourhood sporting my art, and I became a local celebrity.
+It may sound crazy, but my first major break came when a friend’s older brother saw a drawing of a unicorn I had done in art class, and asked if he could paint the image on the side of his 1976 Chevy van.
+I agreed, and with the assistance of a professional airbrush artist, my design became mobile art!
+It was always a thrill to see it driving around the neighbourhood…and I became a local celebrity.

 Today, I illustrate not only my own children’s books, but those of other writers.
 I have worked as a reproduction artist for a number of museums.
 My large-scale, original acrylic works have been displayed in galleries and private collections around the world!
 I also create graphic designs for all kinds of products on the market.